Contrary to popular belief, we are not entirely introverted or extroverted.

 A healthy ego goes a long way towards a positive self-image.
 In a cosmetically driven society, effective image management has often been overlooked in the quest for attention at any cost.
 Embracing the benefits of a healthy ego encourages introverted extroverts to look and act their best.

-Marketer Seth Godin talks about the importance of creating remarkable work in today’s marketplace.
-Introverted extroverts who can combine superior introspection with practical observation skills can make futuristic products and services that the public never knew it needed.
+Marketer Seth Godin discusses the importance of creating remarkable work in today’s marketplace.
+Introverted extroverts who combine superior introspection with practical observation skills can make futuristic products and services that the public never knew it needed.
 Fulfilling unrealized aspirations is the key to the future.

 By rising above the crowd’s clamor, introverted extroverts can see all sides of an issue, allowing them to develop the best solutions to problems.
 Rigidity prevents creativity and the ability to pivot when situations call for it.

-The ability to be single-minded in achieving tasks reaps more significant benefits than random multitasking.
-Introverted extroverts have laser beam focus in manifesting ideas in a complex and chaotic society.
+Being single-minded in achieving tasks reaps more significant benefits than random multitasking.
+Introverted extroverts have a laser beam focus on manifesting ideas in a complex and chaotic society.

 Our moods change daily.
 Introverted extroverts may need to interact and socialize more times than others.
 Assessing their current attitude provides a sense of direction.
 Freedom is the ability to do what you want when you feel like it.

 As many people explore the latest dietary fads for losing weight, Introverted extroverts stick to a balanced diet and exercise basics.
 The fit lifestyle is self-evident without the need for public broadcast.
-Whether at home or at a commercial gym, they are content with their fitness goals.
+They are content with their fitness goals at home or at a commercial gym.

 By setting a plan, you can live life on your terms without the limitations of self-imposed boundaries.
 Ambitious introverted extroverts use their insights and ideas to create intellectual property that promotes self-determination.